 Allen now meets Stuart Bingham or David Gilbert on Thursday evening.
 He added: “They are two of the in form players who have got to finals this season.
 They are both probably playing snooker than I am but I have belief in my ability.”

 And Ronnie’s Ozzie interview with the sponsor … who, going by their reaction on twitter found it hilarious!
 The vowed that Ronnie would never change!

 It wasn’t an easy match for Ronnie who got a bit frustrated as splits wouldn’t work and balls ran awkwardly.
 There was also a lengthy replacement of the balls after he failed to escape from a snooker.
 The referee was Terry Camilleri and it’s not the first time that Ronnie isn’t happy with Terry’s relative slow going when replacing balls.

 Overall it was a good match though.
 There were nine breaks over 50 in the ten frames they played.
 Ronnie had one century, Barry had two and still lost.
 Ronnie isn’t really match sharp just yet, but he’s through and with the opportunity to improve and go further.

-I can’t comment on the other match as I didn’t see anything of it.
+I can’t comment on the other match as I didn’t see anything about it.

 This is what we have today

-Judd Trump has possibly the easiest first round match of the whole lot.
+Judd Trump has possibly the easiest first-round match of the whole lot.
 I expect him to win easily.
 Neil Robertson should go through as well.
 Mark Williams v Ali Carter is harder to call.
-Willo hasn’t played great and Ali will be motivated as he needs the points if he wants to avoid to have to qualify for the Crucible.
+Willo hasn’t played great and Ali will be motivated as he needs the points if he wants to avoid having to qualify for the Crucible.
 Kyren Wilson seems to have a dip in form and Jack Lisowski is unpredictable.
 So no predictions from me on that one!